 At your core, you fear to betray the contract you signed on for in childhood.

-- The contract to never make too much noise.
+- That you’re not allowed to make too much noise.

-- The contract to be what other people wanted you to be.
+- To be what other people wanted you to be.

-- The contract to sabotage yourself if you were making anyone else uncomfortable.
+- Self-sabotaging yourself if you’re making anyone else uncomfortable.

-- The contract that that made it “normal” for other people to treat you poorly.
+- The contract that made it “normal” for other people to treat you poorly.

 - The contract that said that you better be happy with what you have and shut up about it.